zenorocha/liferay-learn/docs/dxp/7.x/en/collaboration-and-social/wiki/user-guide/creating-a-node.md

     * **Description**: This is a new node for DXP Guest wiki site.
 1. Click _Save_.

 A new Node has been created.
+You can create multiple nodes on the same site.

 ![Creating a new Node](./creating-a-node/images/01.png)